-Worldwide, there are around 4,074,000 km2 of peatland, 86% of which is in a natural state.
+Worldwide, there are around 4,074,000 km of peatland, 86% of which is in a natural state.

-- Just under 10% of peatland has been drained in recent decades, especially for agricultural or forestry use. - The resulting peat extraction areas cover some 2,000 km2 (= 0.05% of the world's total area of peatlands).
+- Just under 10% of peatland has been drained in recent decades, especially for agricultural or forestry use. - The resulting peat extraction areas for horticultural purposes cover some 2,000 km (= 0.05% of the world's total area of peatlands).